WCS-Marine/local-reef-pressures/README.md

 Run `analysis/Analysis BCU medians.R`

 #### Supplementary Figure 11
-This Figure was made with QGis and annotated in Power POint, there is no R code to produce it
+This Figure was made with QGis and annotated in Power Point, there is no R code to produce it

 #### Supplementary Figure 12
+Run `data-raw/Read_layers.R`

 ### Getting the list of BCUs with their top and second-top pressure
 Run `analysis/Analysis BCU medians.R`.

 ### Extracting pressure values for a given set of sites
+Use the function `extract_values.R` on a list of points with longitude and latitude.
+See ?extract.values for help.